 How to Pick Arrows for Your Compound Bow

 Choosing which arrows to use for your compound bow is important.
-Not only will this necessary step allow you to hit your targets - it will also save you from having to experience some unwanted stress!
-Here are some short, simple, but effective steps on choosing the right arrows:
+Not only will this necessary step allow you to hit your targets - it will also save you from badly chosen arrows failing on you, or even causing an injury.
+Here are some short, simple, but effective steps on choosing the right arrows.
+If you are impatient, you may want to check our suggested arrows.

 It Begins with Your Draw Length